Ayers Leadership Fellows Scholarship Frequently Asked Questions

 Each district will be informed of the opportunity to engage in a district partnership through this program and will be given the flexibility to determine how they would like to craft specific proposals.
 However, candidates are welcome to create their own plans for how to use this opportunity and propose it to their districts.

 To apply for the Ayers Leadership Fellows program, applicants must first complete a standard application for either the M.Ed. in Education Leadership or Ed.S. in Educational Leadership programs.
 Once applicants have completed the standard degree applications, they will need to complete the Ayers Leadership Fellows scholarship application.
-Both the standard application and the scholarship application are due for the second round of awards by .
+Both the standard application and the scholarship application are due by .

 What if I already have a master’s or Ed.S. degree or an administrative license but would still like to apply to be an Ayers Leadership Fellow?